Paraz10/late-gen-iv-calculator/out/artifacts/iv_calculator_jar/README.txt

-This is a IV calculator made to calculate the IV of a Darumaka from his stats in the 5th generation of Pokemon.
+This is a IV calculator made to calculate the IV of a Mareep from his stats in the 4th generation of Pokemon.

 The source code has been created by wartab.
 It is avaiable at https://github.com/pokemon-speedrunning/late-gen-iv-calculator.

-This is a version I, Paraz10, edited to adapt it to Palkia.
+This is a version I, Paraz10, edited to adapt it to this Pokemon.

 To start it, lunch th iv-calculator file.
 You need JavaRE to use it.